-McNear has distinguished himself with several one-man shows, most notably at Notre Dame, the Art Institute of Chicago and the Rose Fried Gallery student traveling to Europe, called "Young Eye Seeing."
+Other drawings in the gift were for a guidebook for an art student traveling to Europe, called "Young Eye Seeing."
 Working drawings for etchings as well as for paintings in private and public collections are included in the gift which Porter plans to feature in a series of exhibitions focusing on the evolution of a young artis.
 Two South Bend residents, Mr. and Mrs. Roman Radecki have presented four major works of art to the gallery's collection.
 The couple are long-time benefactors of the galleryandMr.
 Radecki is a current member of the Accessions Committee which has been responsible for several important gifts to the University.
 Included in the gift is the gallery's first drawing by one of America's greatest teachers and leading exponents of abstract expressionism, Hans Hoffman.
-Porfer acclaimed the Hoffman drawing gift as a "vital and timely addition to the Univer-sity's design of Winslow Homer, entitled "Snap the Whip."
-"Other than Grant Woods" American Gothic," there isno other image more widely associated with American art than 'Snap th Whip,'' Porter said. ''We feel very priveleged to show this piece now and in the years to come in our Snite Museum of Art.'
+Porter acclaimed the Hoffman drawing gift as a "vital and timely addition to the University's design of Winslow Homer, entitled "Snap the Whip."
+"Other than Grant Woods" "Other than Grant Woods" 'American Gothic,' there is no other image more widely associated with American art than 'Snap th Whip," Porter said.
+"We feel very priveleged to show this piece now and in the years to come in our Snite Museum of Art."
 Other parts of the Radecki gift are a self-portrait by Ivan Albright and a cartoon by Ohio artist Payton Edwards.